 Sumida River Fireworks Festival is one of the most popular fireworks festivals in Tokyo.
 The origin of the festival is said to date back to 1733 and it has been held regular ever since.
 On the last saturday of July the show kicks off at 7pm and the show lasts for a full 90 minutes!
 Start the day early with a visit to Tsukiji Market in the morning and make your way to the river bank early to find a good spot, because it get really crowded.
 The Sumida fireworks attract each year around one million visitors!
 Some 20,000 colorful fireworks made by professional, skilled craftsmen, will lit up the sky.
 Don’t miss the impressive view created by beautiful fireworks and iconic landmarks such as Tokyo Skytree along the Sumida river!

-In 2021, the Sumida River Fireworks Festival is, due to COVID-19 and the Olympics, scheduled to take place on October 23.
+In 2021, the Sumida River Fireworks Festival has been cancelled due to Covid-19

 2. Edogawa Fireworks Festival (江戸川区花火大会)